Protecting State Driver’s License Information

 For a summary of those mechanisms in California, see How California Driver’s License Records Are Shared with the Department of Homeland Security, which summarizes the results of PRA requests submitted by the ACLU of Northern California and NILC.

-Explore administrative measures to limit DHS access to DMV information
+Explore administrative measures and other strategies to limit DHS access to DMV information

 A January 2018 news article revealed that the state of Washington’s Department of Licensing (DOL), the agency that issues driver’s licenses, had been releasing information from driver’s license applications and photographs to ICE in response to a simple request.
 This occurred despite the Washington governor’s sweeping 2017 executive order banning the use of state resources to enforce federal immigration law.
 In response to strong advocacy, the state instituted new polices including: